aimms/documentation/webui/custom-layouts.rst

 		"gridTemplateAreas": " \"Title Title Extra\" \"Data Data Data\" \"Map Output Optimize\" " },

-Although there is one fundamental difference between using pixels and percentages.
-Pixels are fixed width/height regardless of the browser viewport size, whereas percentages adjust according to the browser viewport size since it adapts to the percentage of the size of the browser viewport.
+However, there is one fundamental difference between using pixels and percentages: pixels are fixed width/height regardless of the browser viewport size, whereas percentages adjust according to the browser viewport size since it adapts to the percentage of the size of the browser viewport.

 Using combinations of fr, px, and %
 -----------------------------------

 You can also use a combination of fractions and pixels and percentages.
-This is typically useful when you might want to fix the size of a particular row or column but not restrict rest of the layout.
+This is typically useful when you might want to fix the size of a particular row or column but not restrict the rest of the layout.

-The below snippet illustrates the use of fractions (fr) and pixels (px), where the first and second columns have a fixed width of 200px each, and the first row has a fixed height of 300px.
+The snippet below illustrates the use of fractions (fr) and pixels (px), where the first and second columns have a fixed width of 200px each, and the first row has a fixed height of 100px.
 This will result in the `Title` and `Extra` areas having a fixed height of 100px and the `Map` area with a width of 400px.

 .. code::